grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ```
  > *`player_x` and `player_y` are both initially set at 1.5 so the player starts in the center of a cell and not inside a wall.*

-Not only is accessing `State` `unsafe` behavior, but most interactions with WASM-4 are also. (dereferencing raw pointers, calling external functions, etc.)
+Not only is accessing `State` `unsafe` behavior, most interactions with are WASM-4 are. (dereferencing raw pointers, calling external functions, etc.)

 For those not familiar with Rust, `unsafe` is a keyword/block that you give the compiler when you need to get around its memory safety guarantees.
 Using `unsafe` tells the Rust compiler "I know what I'm doing, don't bother me about it".